hseligson1/kustomize-gitops-example/README.md

 Otherwise you can create an ArgoCD application through the argocd CLI.
 To do this you can create a namespace for the cluster:

-`kubectl create ns kustomize`
+`kubectl create ns kustomize-staging`

 Next, deploy the `kustomization.yaml` file within the CLI and reference the Git repository to create the ArgoCD app:

-`argocd app create <application name> --repo https://github.com/hseligson1/kustomize-gitops-example.git --revision main --path overlays/staging  --dest-server https://kubernetes.default.svc --dest-namespace kustomize`
+`argocd app create <application name> --repo https://github.com/hseligson1/kustomize-gitops-example.git --revision main --path overlays/staging  --dest-server https://kubernetes.default.svc --dest-namespace kustomize-staging`

 This will return a resonse, "application 'kustomize-demo-staging-app' created".
 Next, sync the deployment managed by ArgoCD: